PetrosKataras/stardust/README.md

 Stardust attempts to bring the benefits and functionality of [openFrameworks](http://openframeworks.cc/) into cluster environments and distributed graphics through the use of [Equalizer](http://www.equalizergraphics.com/).
 Essentially this means that one can run openFrameworks powered applications in visualization clusters of any size, given sufficient resources ( thanks to and powered by Equalizer ).

 Its currently tested under Linux ( Xubuntu 14.10 ) and MacOS X ( Yosemite 10.10.4 with the GLX backend of Equalizer and not the AGL ).
 For Mac OS X you can install XQuartz [here](http://xquartz.macosforge.org/landing/).
-Port to Windows are more than welcome.
+Port to Windows is more than welcome.

-Stardust is a work in progress but hopefully in a state where people can give it a try.
+Stardust is work-in-progress but hopefully in a state where people can give it a try.
 Any suggestions, feedback, contributions etc. are more than welcome!

 If you notice a bug or see something that you think it could be done in a different / better way please open issue or even better submit a pull request!